dynatrace-oss/terraform-provider-dynatrace/docs/resources/service_naming.md

 Required:

-- **attribute** (String) The attribute to be used for comparision
+- `attribute` (String) The attribute to be used for comparision
-- **dynamic_key** (Block List, Min: 1, Max: 1) The key of the attribute, which need dynamic keys.
+- `dynamic_key` (Block List, Min: 1, Max: 1) The key of the attribute, which need dynamic keys.
 Not applicable otherwise, as the attibute itself acts as a key (see [below for nested schema](#nestedblock--conditions--condition--custom_process_metadata--dynamic_key))

 Optional:

-- **unknowns** (String) Any attributes that aren't yet supported by this provider but have meanwhile gotten introduced by a newer version of the Dynatrace REST API
+- `unknowns` (String) Any attributes that aren't yet supported by this provider but have meanwhile gotten introduced by a newer version of the Dynatrace REST API

 <a id="nestedblock--conditions--condition--custom_process_metadata--dynamic_key"></a>
-### Nested Schema for `conditions.condition.custom_process_metadata.unknowns`
+### Nested Schema for `conditions.condition.custom_process_metadata.dynamic_key`

 Required:

-- **key** (String) The actual key of the custom metadata
+- `key` (String) The actual key of the custom metadata
-- **source** (String) The source of the custom metadata.
+- `source` (String) The source of the custom metadata.
 Possible values are CLOUD_FOUNDRY, ENVIRONMENT, GOOGLE_CLOUD, KUBERNETES and PLUGIN

 Optional:

-- **unknowns** (String) Any attributes that aren't yet supported by this provider but have meanwhile gotten introduced by a newer version of the Dynatrace REST API
+- `unknowns` (String) Any attributes that aren't yet supported by this provider but have meanwhile gotten introduced by a newer version of the Dynatrace REST API